AFelipeTrujillo/php-factorenergia-assessment/README.md

 **_Notes_**: Use the YEAR function to determine the year based on the reading_date, and GETDATE() to determine the system date.

-b.
-For each country ('ES' and 'PT'), find the total number of active contracts and the average monthly consumption (kWh) over the last 6 months.
+2. For each country ('ES' and 'PT'), find the total number of active contracts and the average monthly consumption (kWh) over the last 6 months.

 ```sql